Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: If you need a system that can clear an entire room, this is absolutely the model for you.
 It uses UV light as a disinfectant to ensure that you’re breathing clean oxygen.
 It also uses advanced sensor technology.

 It also includes advanced HEPA filtration, as well as carbon filtration.
-The two of these filter types combined are powerful enough to ensure that you can capture 99.9% of particles that are 0.3 microns in size or larger.
-This is an easy-to-use model that packs in a whopping eight different speed settings.
+The two of these combined filter types are powerful enough to ensure that you can capture 99.9% of particles that are 0.3 microns or larger.
+This easy-to-use model packs in a whopping eight different speed settings.
 This provides ultimate customization of settings so that you can adjust this model precisely to your preferences and needs.

 Award: BEST FOR CLEANING SURFACES

 WHY WE LIKE IT: This powerful unit is capable of cleaning not just the oxygen in your household but the surfaces, too.
 It reduces airborne allergens, so you can breathe easier using ionization and UV light.

 This is a great model to fit your needs if you’re looking for a quiet motor that won’t make a ruckus.
 It has an extremely quiet fan and motor so that you can relax in your home without the constant annoyance of ambient noise from your air purifier.
 Even though this is a great air purification system, this unit does have drawbacks.
 It might struggle to deal with powerful odors, which could be a dealbreaker for some people.

 You’ll enjoy the ability to capture up to 99% of odors when you choose this model.
 It’s excellent at ensuring that foul smells from activities like cooking don’t contaminate the air you breathe, working out, or dirty laundry.
 This means it’s a perfect unit to use in places like the bathroom, laundry room, or even your bedroom.
 It can also clean the surfaces in a household, making it a highly effective purification system.